pyjamabrah/pyjamabrah/content/products/library/index.md

 We have been creating content for the Embedded Software Engineering community for over a year now.
 If you have been following us, you would know that we have launched courses in the past, with `Firmware Engineering Arsenal` (later renamed to `Firmware Engineering`) being the most popular one.
 The Courses on `C lnaguage` and `C Pointer` have been an all time hit and got us to where we are.

 We noticed that we (a small) team were having a hard time supporting different courses individually.
 And learners were feeling left out when we included one course in one bundle but not another.
-To make life easy for all, we have decided to offer all the courses to everyone under **Half-Yearly** and **yearly** subscription plans.
+To make life easy for all, we have decided to offer all the courses to everyone under **Quarterly** and **yearly** subscription plans.
 This we believe will free us from the complications that come with attended to everyone on different chat windows.

 To help reinforce all the learnings and ensure the learner has a deep sense of practical usage of the lessons, we have introduced **Tech Sync (Workshops)** where we present live on topics and take questions.